Active-CSS/active-css/README.md

 The language is in continual development, but work now tends to stay offline until in a stable condition to be put on the latest branch.
 Then it gets tested on a wider scale until it seems stable enough for release.
 It's cross-browser, so will work on all modern browsers back to ES6.

 ACSS is all about manual coding and taking back control of UI with a method that is scalable for complex websites.
+It has a near instant load-time.

 There is no fixed way to do code in ACSS.
 It's like that with CSS too - people take different approaches.
 A language, by its nature, is more flexible than a framework.